 Simpol is common sense.
 It's about going from destructive global competition to truly global cooperation.

 To make it happen, we run campaigns in countries around the world that give citizens the power to compel their leaders to implement Simpol through the vote.
-You can support Simpol by signing on now, or read on to learn more about why Simpol is the answer.
+You can support Simpol by signing on now, or read on to learn more about the powerful way forward that Simpol offers.